blueairM/blueairm.github.io/source/_posts/Hopf ergodic theorem.md

-[1] Hopf, E. Fuchsian groups and ergodic theory.
-Trans.
+[1] Hopf, E. Ergodentheorie.
+Berlin (1937).

+[2] Hedlund, G. A. A new proof for a metrically transitive system.
 Amer.
-Math.
-Soc.
-39 (1936).

-[2] Hopf, E. Ergodentheorie.
-Berlin (1937).

-[3] Tsuji, M. Hopf's ergodic theorem on Fuchsian groups.
-Journ.
-Math.
-Soc.
-Japan, 7(1955).
+J. Math.
+62 (1940).